 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Zeiss websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T1i and the Zeiss ZX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T1i:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/1000s) to freeze action.